Scott Pelley: CBS Evening News

 Pelley became the anchor of the CBS Evening News on June 6, 2011, succeeding Katie Couric.
 In Pelley's first nine months in the anchor chair, the program gained an additional daily 821,000 viewers.

-According to Washington Post media columnist Margaret Sullivan, Pelley's coverage of the Trump administration is an example of "pointed truth telling" that has "set himself apart" from his competitors.
+According to Washington Post media columnist Margaret Sullivan, Pelley's coverage of the Trump administration was an example of "pointed truth telling" that "set himself apart" from his competitors.
 Media critic Andrew Tyndall said, "To me, it's not commentary.
 It's actual reporting."

-Pelley later told CNN that he had been removed from the anchor chair for complaining to CBS News management about a hostile work environment for the news division's employees.
-The comments underscore the fallout the network continues to face from the Me Too movement, as CBS Corporation chairman Les Moonves, 60 Minutes executive producer Jeff Fager and CBS This Morning host Charlie Rose have all been dismissed for inappropriate conduct on the job.
+Pelley later told CNN that he had been removed from the anchor chair in 2017 for complaining to CBS News management about a hostile work environment for the news division's employees.
+The comments underscored the fallout the network continued to face from the Me Too movement, as CBS Corporation chairman Les Moonves, 60 Minutes executive producer Jeff Fager and CBS This Morning host Charlie Rose were all dismissed for inappropriate conduct on the job.

-Despite some articles blaming poor ratings when Pelley was relieved of his position, there are several other articles indicating strong ratings and audience growth during Pelley's tenure as CBS Evening News anchor.
-These tend to give credence to Pelley's assertion that he was let go due to his complaints about a "hostile work environment".
+Despite some articles blaming poor ratings when Pelley was relieved of his position, there were several other articles indicating strong ratings and audience growth during Pelley's tenure as CBS Evening News anchor.
+These tended to give credence to Pelley's assertion that he was let go due to his complaints about a "hostile work environment".